-Much like backstitching your seams on a sewing machine, there are ways to secure serged seams to prevent them from coming undone. ...
-Stitches are secured when they are sewn over or crossed with another process whereby a sewing machine or embroidery machine is used to create patterns on textiles.
+Embroidery Machine process whereby a sewing machine or embroidery machine is used to create patterns on textiles.
 It is used commercially in product branding, corporate advertising, and uniform adornment.
 It is also used in the fashion industry to decorate garments and apparel.